 No matter what the details surrounding your violation, Curcione Law, PLC is prepared to provide you with the aggressive legal defense you need and deserve!
 Attorney Curcione's knowledge, tenacity, and experience as a former police officer can give you a distinct advantage in court.

 Call our firm today and get an attorney with eight years of experience as a police officer on your side!
-Set up your free case evaluation now!
+Set up your case evaluation now!